 9. Submit a copy of the Constitution and membership requirements of any local, state, regional or national organization with which the intended organization is or will be affiliated with.

 10. Arrange for a representative of the group to attend a SOAB meeting.
 The organization adviser is also encouraged to attend, but is not necessary.
 The representatives should being a copy of the constitution on which to write recommendations and changes.

-11. Make recommended changes to the constitution and submit the final draft of the constitution to the Kimmel Leadership center.
+11. Make recommended changes to the constitution and submit the final draft of the constitution to the Kimmel Student Involvement center.
 The Student Organization Advisory Board Chairperson will review the final draft and forward the draft to the Student Senate for official recognition and final approval.